matiasmicheletto/lorawan-optimizations/bin/readme_datgen.txt

    -p, --positions      Placement of nodes: 0=uniform, 1=normal, 2=clouds.
 Default is uniform.
 Gateways possible positions are generated with this function too.
    -m, --map            Map size.
 Default is 1000.
    -o, --oputput        Output file name (if format is not NONE).
-   -f, --format         Output file format: NONE, TXT, HTML or ALL (for plot ED and GW distribution), XML (not implemented yet).
+   -f, --format         Output file format: NONE, TXT, HTML, SVG or ALL (for plot ED and GW distribution), XML (not implemented yet).
 Default is NONE (print to terminal).
    -s, --scaled         Scale spread factor range (instance scaling).

 EXAMPLES: